Samuel Langley: Aviation work

 On November 11 that year his Number 6 model flew more than 5000 ft.
 In 1898, based on the success of his models, Langley received a War Department grant of $50,000 and $20,000 from the Smithsonian to develop a piloted airplane, which he called an "Aerodrome" (coined from Greek words roughly translated as "air runner").
 Langley hired Charles M. Manly (1876–1927) as engineer and test pilot.
 When Langley received word from his friend Octave Chanute of the Wright brothers' success with their 1902 glider, he attempted to meet the Wrights, but they politely evaded his request.

 While the full-scale Aerodrome was being designed and built, the internal combustion engine was contracted out to manufacturer Stephen M. Balzer (1864–1940).
-When he failed to produce an engine to the power and weight specifications, Manly finished the design.
+When he failed to produce an engine of the specified power and weight, Manly finished the design.
 This engine had far more power than did the engine for the Wright brothers' first airplane—50 hp compared to 12 hp.
 The engine, mostly the technical work of men other than Langley, was probably the project's main contribution to aviation.

 The piloted machine had wire-braced tandem wings (one behind the other).
 It had a Pénaud tail for pitch and yaw control but no roll control, depending instead on the dihedral angle of the wings, as did the models, for maintaining roughly level flight.